DexerTDP/articles/2025/Oversight - May.md

 and in both there's always a payoff

 Which in hindsight, its the basis of surveillance.
+The sad part is, its a part of our society now, snowden warned the world about it.
+Nobody really cared.

+it is what it is.

 Take Care, <br>
 Dexer